 So always talk to your doctor for recommendations before embarking on natural supplements even if it is just something as simple as tea.

 But if you have symptoms of anxiety, drinking teas known to bring about calmness is a great natural way to soothe your mind.

 So let’s dive right in and take a look at the best teas that calm anxiety and ease stress naturally.

 BEST TEA FOR ANXIETY AND STRESS RELIEF

 The best teas for anxiety include the following:

 Photo by icon0.com from Pexels

-The aroma is very relaxing and soothing so that is why peppermint tea is one of the best tea for anxiety relief.
+The aroma is very relaxing and soothing and that makes peppermint tea one of the best teas for anxiety relief.

 Just as peppermint essential oil calms the mind, drinking peppermint tea can also reduce anxiety and feelings of jitteriness research has found.